What’s New?

 • Disable all external plugins and ensure the project does not depend on them.

-4. Pack (zip), upload it on the server, and send it to me via support email imaginaryblend@gmail.com.
-Please don’t share it publicly on Discord or the marketplace questions tab.
+6. Pack it (zip), upload it on the server, and send the link to me via support email at imaginaryblend@gmail.com.

 Reducing support response time